Lindy Li: Democratic Party activity

-In March 2023, on MSNBC, Li said, "Let's also not ignore the fact that CPAC has become a gathering of sexual predators.
+In March 2023, on MS NOW, Li said, "Let's also not ignore the fact that CPAC has become a gathering of sexual predators.
 Let's be honest" and "Tonight, we have Trump, a serial rapist...So, this is the party that claims to be the party of Christian family values, and I have nothing to say or do but laugh at that!"

 In August 2023, Li was named by then Pennsylvania Governor Josh Shapiro to his Governor's Advisory Commission on Asian American and Pacific Islander Affairs.
 In 2022 and 2023, Li was named by City & State Pennsylvania to several local 'power lists'; Li served on the City and State 'power lists' advisory board during this time.

 During the 2024 Presidential election cycle, Li worked as a fundraising bundler for the DNC, a role which resulted in Li being variously referred to as being a member of the Democratic National Finance Committee, "Women’s co-chair", and "Mid-Atlantic regional chair" during this time.

 In August 2024, Wired magazine named Li one of the top influencers shaping the presidential election.
 Li attended the 2024 Democratic National Convention via one of over 200 approved social media influencer credentials; this was the first time such credentials were distributed.